How can you help us?

 - families of offenders, ex-offenders or those at risk of offending

-We train volunteers to be familiar with our programmes to have a good understanding of dyslexia and other learning difficulties, and to adopt our own approaches to working with offenders, ex-offenders or those at risk of offending … and their families.
+We train volunteers to be familiar with our programmes, to have a good understanding of dyslexia and other learning difficulties and to adopt our own approaches.

-These skills are of course transferrable either to carry on mentoring or coaching ex-offenders after their release, or to work with youths at risk of offending.
-Many of our offender volunteers go on to take voluntary work or paid employment in mentoring and a few have been trained by us to be adult literacy teachers and have been employed in that role, including our own two employee, Phil who is our Release Support Worker.
+These skills are ,of course, transferrable either to carry on mentoring or coaching ex-offenders after their release, or to work with youths at risk of offending.
+Many of our offender volunteers go on to take voluntary work or paid employment in mentoring and a few have been trained by us to be adult literacy teachers and been employed in that role.

 Like any growing charity, we need more money than we have to progress and extend our work, so we are always on the lookout for interesting, fun ways to boost our funds.